 Burning Smells

-When the alternator belt is loose or misaligned, it is likely that it will cause friction on the other parts of your car engine.
+When the alternator belt is loose or misaligned, it will likely cause friction on the other parts of your car engine.
 This will result in a burning smell that can start in your engine and come through your air conditioning vents.
 This will be the distinctive smell of burning rubber, which is what most alternator belts are made out of.

 How to Check on Your Alternator Belt